CtrlK

 Completeness

-It answers both what ('Create beautiful visual art in .png and .pdf documents using design philosophy') and when with an explicit trigger clause ('You should use this skill when the user asks to create a poster, piece of art, design, or other static piece').
+It explicitly answers both "what" (create visual art in .png/.pdf using design philosophy) and "when" with concrete trigger phrases ("You should use this skill when the user asks to create a poster, piece of art, design, or other static piece"), matching the anchor 5 example.

 Trigger Term Quality